Wall St Week Ahead-Stock swoon resets valuations but recession risk, rates cloud outlook

 "At best, you can say that valuations are average," Lerner said, "but the question I think you have to ask yourself is average enough given elevated recession risk?"

 The S&P 500 tumbled 19.4% in 2022, as the Federal Reserve's aggressive rate hikes designed to tamp down 40-year high inflation punished asset prices.
-Through the first few days of the new year, the benchmark stock index slipped 0.8%.
+As of midday Friday, the benchmark stock index was 0.8% firmer in the first week of 2023.

 The market's 2022 slide cut the ratio of price to forward earnings estimates to around 17 from about 21.7 a year ago, according to Refinitiv Datastream.
-The current level remains slightly above the index's 15.8 average of the past 20 years.
+The current level of 16.3 remains slightly above the index's 15.8 average of the past 20

 Valuations may still be too high if a recession comes to pass, as many on Wall Street expect.
 Fund managers in last month's BofA Global Research survey cited a deep global recession and persistently high inflation as the market's biggest risks, with a net 68% forecasting a likely downturn in the next year.